You may need to download additional plug-ins to open

 Celia trained initially in microbiology.
 Following her PhD she joined Celltech Ltd, and progressed her career with ICI Pharmaceuticals and the WellcomeFoundation/GSK.
 Celia then became an independent bio-pharmaceutical consultant, working on projects for government departments and agencies including BBSRC and the Medical Research Council.
 She also worked for the Wellcome Trust, particularly the Sanger Institute.
 Before joining BBSRC, Celia was Research Manager at Imperial College.
 Celia’s expertise is primarily in management of R&D programmes and technology transfer between academia and industry, particularly in the areas of genomics, biotechnology and biopharmaceuticals.

-As Director, Innovation and Skills at BBSRC, Celia has responsibility for:
+As Executive Director, Innovation and Skills, Celia has responsibility for:

 - Developing and leading BBSRC's innovation strategy, including the strategy around the BBSRC campuses and the support for knowledge exchange and commercialisation